Save to PINTEREST- Simply HOVER over ANY image & look for the SAVE button in the top left corner.

 For the Cheesecake

-- Using an electric mixer, whip cream cheese and 1/3c sweetener, add vanilla and eggs, continue to whip until smooth.
+- Using an electric mixer, whip cream cheese and 1/3c sweetener until smooth, add vanilla and eggs one at a time, continue to mix until smooth.

 - In a small bowl mix the 1/3 c sweetener with the cinnamon.

 - Pour cheesecake batter over the crust.

 - Bake for 20 minutes, remove from oven and chill completely.